Affordability and a growing job market make this big Texas city one of the most desirable places to live in America.

 With 88 distinct neighborhoods, residents have a more than a few options when choosing where to live.
 If you love the nightlife, you might try the hip, urban Midtown neighborhood that bustles with award-winning restaurants, cool cafes, bars, clubs and art houses.
 Families might prefer The Woodlands, with its more than 130 parks.

 2. High-Quality Health Care

-Among Houston’s many quality-of-life amenities is access to high-qualify health care.
+Among Houston’s many quality-of-life amenities is access to high-quality health care.
 The internationally renowned Texas Medical Center (TMC) is headquartered in Houston.
-TMC boasts the largest collection of health care institutions in the world – including 13 hospitals, two medical schools and four nursing programs.
+TMC boasts the largest collection of health care institutions in the world, including 13 hospitals, two medical schools and four nursing programs.
 More heart surgeries are performed at TMC than any other hospital in the country.
 Memorial Hermann Health System is also headquartered in Houston and offers residents the choice of more than a dozen community general and specialty hospitals scattered across the city.

 3. Access to Higher Education

 Houston is home to more than 20 colleges, universities and technical schools, including the University of Houston flagship campus and Rice University, one of the nation’s leading research universities, particularly in the area of bioscience technology.
 Houston is also home to Texas Southern University, one of the largest historically black colleges and universities in the country.
 The Houston Community College and Lone Star College systems help train both incumbent and aspiring job holders.